-The mummy of Chonsu-maa-cheru can be dated to the time of the pharaoh Osorkon I (ca. 925-890 BC).
+The ancient Egyptian mummy of Chonsu-maa-cheru dates from the time of Pharaoh Osorkon I and is approximately 2900 years old.
 In 1903, it came to the Museum of Ethnology in Hamburg, today’s Museum at the Rothenbaum – Cultures and Arts of the World (MARKK).

-Views of the winged scarab were reconstructed from a stack of CT images.
-The body is made of stone (possibly lapis lazuli), the wings of gold foil.
-As we have no information about its natural colors, the colors used here were chosen according to artistic aspects.
+The views of the winged scarab shown here were reconstructed from a sequence of CT images.
+The body is made of stone (possibly lapis lazuli), the wings of thin sheet metal.
+Since we have no information about their natural colors, the colors used for these renderings were selected according to artistic aspects.

 The scarab still rests inside the mummy of Chonsu-maa-cheru, as it has for 2900 years.

-- Renate Germer, Karl Heinz Höhne, Christoph Koch: Neue Einblicke in eine Mumie – die Röntgenuntersuchung der Mumie des Chonsu-maa-cheru.
-In Wulf Köpke, Bernd Schmelz (eds.): Alt-Ägypten, Mitteilungen aus dem Museum für Völkerkunde Hamburg, Neue Folge Band 30, Holos Verlag, Bonn, 2000, 172-181.
+- Renate Germer, Karl Heinz Höhne, Christoph Koch: Neue Einblicke in eine Mumie – die Röntgenuntersuchung der Mumie des Chonsu-maa-cheru [New insights into a mummy – the X-ray examination of the mummy of Chonsu-maa-cheru].
+In Wulf Köpke, Bernd Schmelz (eds.): Alt-Ägypten, Mitteilungen aus dem Museum für Völkerkunde Hamburg, Neue Folge Band 30, Holos Verlag, Bonn, 2001, 172-181.

 Back to the Virtual Mummy